connorgmeehan/cgm.codes/blog/ulaanbaatar/index.md

 We were drawn to Ulaanbaatar after discovering it was the most polluted capital in the world despite not fitting into our assumptions of what a polluted capital looks like.
 The promise of an insightful and interesting topic roughly lead use to our two Sustainable Development indicators.

 > 11.6.2 Annual mean levels of fine particulate matter (e.g. PM2.5 and PM10) in cities (population weighted)
-> 3.9.1 Mortality rate attributed to household and ambient air pollutio
+> 3.9.1 Mortality rate attributed to household and ambient air pollution

 ## Data analysis